GradleWeaver/simple-jlink/README.md

     // Single method to exclude header files, man pages, and debug symbols
     // Also sets the compression level to ZIP (maximum) useMinimalImage()

+    // Generate a launcher script
+    launcher {
+      launcherName = "LauncherName"
+      vmOptions = listOf("-Xms512m", "-Xmx4G")

+      // Only required if the app and all its dependencies are modular applicationModuleName = "com.example.app"
+      mainClassName = "com.example.app.Main"
+    }
   }
 }
 ```